apache/airflow/UPDATING.md

 If you need to read logs, you can use `airflow.utils.log.log_reader.TaskLogReader` class, which does not have the above restrictions.

+### If a sensor times out, it will not retry

+Previously, a sensor is retried when it times out until the number of ``retries`` are exhausted.
+So the effective timeout of a sensor is ``timeout * (retries + 1)``.
+This behaviour is now changed.
+A sensor will immediately fail without retrying if ``timeout`` is reached.
+If it's desirable to let the sensor continue running for longer time, set a larger ``timeout`` instead.

 ### Default Task Pools Slots can be set using ``[core] default_pool_task_slot_count``

 By default tasks are running in `default_pool`. `default_pool` is initialized with `128` slots and user can change the